-Shares of Series B Total purchase Stockholder preferred stock price Entities affiliated with Versant Ventures(1) 7,150,000 \$14,300,000.00 Entities affiliated New Enterprise Associates(2) 11,500,000 \$23,000,000.00
+Stockholder Shares of Series B preferred stock Total purchase price Entities affiliated with Versant Ventures(1) 7,150,000 \$14,300,000.00 Entities affiliated New Enterprise Associates(2) 11,500,000 \$23,000,000.00

-(1) Represents 3,000,000 shares of Series B convertible preferred stock purchased by Versant Venture Capital VI, L.P. and 4,150,000 shares of Series B convertible preferred stock purchased by Versant Vantage I, L.P.
+- (1) Represents 3,000,000 shares of Series B convertible preferred stock purchased by Versant Venture Capital VI, L.P. and 4,150,000 shares of Series B convertible preferred stock purchased by Versant Vantage I, L.P.
 Each of Markus Warmuth, Bradley Bolzon and Alexander Mayweg serves as an officer of the Company and/or on our board of directors and is an affiliate of Versant Ventures, of which Versant Venture Capital VI, L.P. and Versant Vantage I, L.P. are affiliated funds.
-Entities affiliated with Versant Ventures collectively hold more than 5% of our voting securities.

-(2) Markus Warmuth currently serves on our board of directors and as our Chief Executive Officer and President.

-(2) Represents 11,500,000 shares of Series B convertible preferred stock purchased by New Enterprise Associates 17, L.P.
+Entities affiliated with Versant Ventures collectively hold more than 5% of our voting securities. - (2) Represents 11,500,000 shares of Series B convertible preferred stock purchased by New Enterprise Associates 17, L.P.
 Ali Behbahani serves on our board of directors and is an affiliate of New Enterprise Associates, of which F New Enterprise Associates 17, L.P. is an affiliated fund.
 Entities affiliated with New Enterprise Associates collectively hold more than 5% of our voting securities.